American School Foundation of Monterrey

-The American School Foundation of Monterrey is a private, nonprofit, international school located in Monterrey, Mexico, which provides a U.S.-type education to international and Mexican students.
-It is one of a few American-style educational centers in this city and is notable for being the oldest one of that group.
+The American School Foundation of Monterrey (ASFM) is a private, nonprofit, international school located in Monterrey, Mexico, which provides an American-type education to international and Mexican students.
+It is one of a few American-style educational centers in the city, and is notable for being the oldest one of that group.

-The school is governed by a founders' board which meets twice a year and that elects a board of directors serving as the school's board of education.
-This board is constituted of 15 members serving up to four 3-year terms.
-All instruction is in English except for Spanish classes.
-For grades 10th to 12th there are two courses of study, one leading to a Mexican bachillerato and the other to a U.S. high school diploma.
+The school is governed by a founders' board which meets twice a year and elects a board of directors serving as the school's board of education.
+This board is composed of 15 members serving up to four three-year terms.
+All instruction is in English, except for Spanish classes.
+For grades 10 to 12 there are two courses of study, one leading to a Mexican bachillerato and the other to a U.S. high school diploma.
 Students can choose either to follow just the U.S. diploma or both courses.
 The option to do the Mexican bachillerato alone is not offered.

 History

-ASFM, as the school is known, was founded in 1928 as a response to the need for children of foreign (mainly American) workers in Monterrey to have an American-style education in order to eventually return seamlessly to the United States.
+ASFM was founded in 1928 as a response to the need for children of foreign (mainly American) workers in Monterrey to have an American-style education in order to eventually return seamlessly to the United States.
 The school received its charter on October 13, 1928, and was re-established as the American School Foundation of Monterrey in April 1944.

 It was during this re-establishment that the founders' board was established with four founding individuals and thirteen sponsoring companies.
 The organization was created as a non-profit society, hence the inclusion of the word Foundation in the name.
 In 1948, ASFM received accreditation from the Southern Association of Colleges and Schools and the Texas Education agency.
 The school moved to the "Missouri Campus" (located on a street named Rio Missouri), in September 1958, when its enrollment had exceeded 450 students.

 The school's reputation improved over time and it remained the school of choice for the children of foreign workers that relocated to Monterrey.
 As the city's influx of foreigners increased, the need for an international education grew in demand.
 In 1996, in order to accommodate this increasing population, ASFM built a new campus for middle and high school students.
 This new state-of-the-art facility built in the Huasteca Canyon attracted many new students and launched ASFM into its present era.
-The Missouri Campus was used for Nursery through 5th Grade students, however in August 2010 these students also switched locations to La Huasteca, where a newly constructed elementary school was built.
-With Nursery - Grade Twelve reunited to one location, the school continues to maintain a status as one of the most exclusive institutions in Mexico and Latin America.
+The Missouri Campus was used for nursery through 5th grade students.
+However, in August 2010 these students also switched locations to La Huasteca, where a newly constructed elementary school was built.
+With nursery through twelfth grade reunited to one location, the school continues to maintain a status as one of the most exclusive institutions in Mexico and Latin America.